Skip to main content

 Membership Expectations

-• Become familiar with the school district structure and policies
+• Learn about the school district’s structure and policies

-• Read and respond to all coordinator emails between meetings
+• Read and respond to coordinator emails between meetings

-• Contribute personal skills to SEAC activities, such as writing, organizing, photographing
+• Contribute your personal skills (e.g., writing, organizing, photography) to SEAC activities

-• Represent a stakeholder group (disability group, age group, school building) by:
+• Represent a specific group (e.g., disability group, age group, school building)

-• Listen carefully to understand their service needs and ideas
+• Listen to their needs, ideas, and concerns

-• Find a method to report to your group
+• Find a way to report back to your group

 Special Education Advisory Council